 Perhaps the Ministry of Education will eventually buttress its curriculum with more evidence, but in the meantime it’s probably more fruitful to see this commitment to course-based choice as part of a larger commitment to neo-liberal education reform.
 Much of this is inspired by GELP, a corporate sponsored global education reform organization connected to BC’s Ministry of Education, and manifested in the current government’s BC Edplan.
 At its most ideological level, GELP aims to “to design public services that deliver different and better outcomes at a lower cost”.
 At its most benign level, the GELP approach is designed to “create better opportunities for parents to engage in their child’s learning with more flexibility and choice with respect to what, how, when and where their child learns”.
 Even here, though, the policy above is preceded by a chilling notion that “parents and students still have choice and opportunity to decide which school their child attends within the public and independent school systems”.
 Given BC’s current discussion about a two-tiered education system, it’s a little disconcerting to hear our current Minister of Education defend private school funding with similar language: “When we look at education in British Columbia, I would say we don’t fund private schools.
 We fund students.
 We fund opportunities for students and those opportunities are chosen by parents.”
 At this point, it sounds awfully similar to the logic of the voucher system.

 Overall, we appear to be facing a curricular worldview in which students are viewed as consumers rather than citizens.
-Consumers choose their preferences rather than work together for a greater good.
+Consumers choose their individual preferences rather than work together for a greater good.
+Teachers, in turn, are merchants of learning outcomes, controlled by the vicissitudes of supply and demand.
+And humanities courses, needless to say, become commodities that are valued according to consumer taste.
 In the fragmented (or, rather, “specialized”) market place we see above, there doesn’t seem to be much space for common cause or a common narrative.
-I’m not saying choosing courses necessarily leads to vouchers and market-based schooling (after all, this might simply be another example of BC’s reductive obsession with improving the graduation rate) but surely there’s an affinity between course choice and a funding system that encourages parents to “decide which school their child attends”.
+Neither is there much room for a teacher with high standards, not when one humanities course is fully equivalent to another course down the hallway with no essays or challenging assessments.
+I’m not saying choosing courses necessarily leads to vouchers and market-based schooling – after all, this is likely just another example of BC’s reductive obsession with lowering standards and improving the graduation rate – but surely there’s an affinity between course choice and a funding system that encourages parents to “decide which school their child attends”.
 And if we accept the former as “common sense” or “obvious”, then the latter becomes much easier to introduce.